Chart Color Schemes

 The level of cultural diversity witnessed in Noosa Heads was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Noosa Heads has a higher than average cultural diversity, with 8.8% of its population speaking a language other than English at home and 30.3% born overseas.
-Christianity is the predominant religion in Noosa Heads, making up 46.4% of people.
-Notably, Judaism is overrepresented compared to the rest of Queensland, comprising 0.6% versus 0.1%.
+Noosa Heads had a higher than average cultural diversity, with 8.8% speaking a language other than English at home and 30.3% born overseas.
+Christianity was the predominant religion, comprising 46.4%.
+Judaism was overrepresented at 0.6%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity